Todaraisingh: Monuments of the Solanki Rulers

 Several forts and stepwells were constructed by the Solanki dynasty in and around Todaraisingh.
 The samadhi (memorial) of Jai Dev Solanki and a stepwell covering approximately 2.5 acres are located in the area.
 The stone slab on which Jai Dev Solanki is believed to have meditated was later transported to Palam village by his descendants.

 Demographics

 As of 2011 India census, Todaraisingh had a population of 23,559.
 Males constitute 52% of the population and females 48%.
-Todaraisingh has an average literacy rate of 57%, lower than the national average of 59.5%: male literacy is 70%, and female literacy is 42%.
+Todaraisingh has an average literacy rate of 57%, lower than the national average of 59.5%.
+Male literacy stands at 70%, while female literacy lags behind at 42%.
 In Todaraisingh, 19% of the population is under 6 years of age.
+The town is primarily Hindu.

 Tourism

 Todaraisingh contains over 50 historic temples, including the Shree Adinath Bhagwan Temple, which houses an ancient idol of Adinath Bhagwan.
 The town has historical monuments such as a palace estimated to be around 300 years old.
 Todaraisingh is locally known for four features: *ghatti* (used in flour mills), *patti* (used in construction), *bawdi* (stepwells), and *dawdi* (a term referring to local women).

 In earlier times, Todaraisingh was considered comparable to other regional centers of power.
 Important sites in the town include Shree Kileshwar Mahadev Temple, Pipaji Cave, Aam Sagar, Naharsingh Mata Temple, and Budh Sagar.
 Surrounded by hills, Todaraisingh is located in the Tonk district and is regarded as a town of archaeological significance.
 Other places of interest include Kushal Bag, Hadi Rani ki Baori (a stepwell), Raja Rai Singh's Mahal, Isar Baori, Bhopat Baori, and the temples of Kalyanji, Raghoraiji, Gopinathji, and Govinddeoji.

 The Bijolia inscription of Vikram Samvat 1226 mentions Toda Rai Singh as a prominent center of Jainism.
 Nearby, the Hathi-Bhata (Stone Elephant) is a carved stone structure larger than a real elephant, located approximately 30 km from Tonk on the Tonk–Sawai Madhopur road.